-If you have any questions, please contact the Office of Global Affairs at firstname.lastname@example.org.
-Please keep let us know if you do pursue these leads, so that we can update the alumni and friends who submitted them.
+If you have any questions, please contact the Brandeis-India Initiative office at firstname.lastname@example.org.
+Please keep let us know if you do pursue these leads, so that we can post updates as well.

-If you are interested in having your organization include in this list, please contact the Office of Global Affairs at email@example.com.
+If you are interested in having your organization include in this list, please contact the Brandeis-India Initiative at email@example.com.